ericwikman/cinque.xyz/docs/src/guide/roadmap.md

 ### Differences

-- The way /X commands were implemented, while historically relevant as a big breakthrough in the power of a spreadsheet, is almost certainly not close to what would be considered best practices today.
-I will attempt to design a system that will allow the user to build a similarly complex spreadsheet, but likely using functional programming paradigm.
+- The way /X commands were implemented, while historically relevant as a big breakthrough in the power of a spreadsheet, is certainly not close to what would be considered best practices today.
+I will attempt to design a system that will allow the user to build a similarly complex spreadsheet but using functional programming paradigm.
-- Lotus introduced both relative and absolute named ranges, but in my opinion a named range should only ever be considered the cells in that list for the named range.
+- Lotus introduced both relative and absolute named ranges, but a named range should only ever be considered the cells in that list for the named range.
 - I may handle moving cells that are part of a named range differently than Lotus (and future spreadsheets) did.
-I see named ranges as an array of defined cells, so once you add a cell to a named range I don't think it matters if it moves elsewhere on the sheet.
-Lotus conisdered the boundry cells and the middle cells functionally different when moving a cell.
+I see named ranges as an array of defined cells, so once you add a cell to a named range, I don't think it matters if it moves elsewhere on the sheet.
+Lotus considered the boundry cells and the middle cells functionally different when moving a cell.

 ### v1.1 - API Beta